multiscale/muscle3/docs/source/mpi.rst

 library.

-Chances are, therefore, that you will run into a submodel that uses MPI and that you want to connect to MUSCLE 3.
-MUSCLE 3 supports this (only in C++ and Fortran for now), but as always with MPI, some extra care needs to be taken because things run in parallel.
+Chances are, therefore, that you will run into a submodel that uses MPI and that you want to connect to MUSCLE3.
+MUSCLE3 supports this (only in C++ and Fortran for now), but as always with MPI, some extra care needs to be taken because things run in parallel.